tscanlin/developers.optimizely.com/src/content/rest/reference/oauth/3-authorization.md

 Download Button: <a href="/assets/img/connect.png" download="ConnectWithOptimizelyButton.png">PNG</a> | <a href="/assets/img/connect.svg" download="ConnectWithOptimizelyButton.svg">SVG</a>
 </div><br>

-After clicking this link, users will be prompted to log in to Optimizely if they aren't already, then will be given the option to accept or deny authorization for your application.
+After clicking this link, users will be prompted to log in to Optimizely if they aren't already.
+They will then be given the option to accept or deny authorization for your application.
 Users can revoke your application's access to their data at any time in their <a target="_blank" href="https://app.optimizely.com/accountsettings/apps/access">API Access</a> settings.